About the Facility

 TREATMENT & ASSESSMENT

-The Teen Challenge program teaches biblical values that can be applied regularly, such as integrity, self-control, and compassion.
+Treatment at Teen Challenge Vermont focuses on three main components: Bible study, church attendance and worship, and a work program.
+The curriculum focuses on biblical values, such as integrity, self-control, and compassion.
 Over the course of the 15-month program, young men develop important life skills designed to help them become esteemed employees and dependable family members.

 ACCOMMODATIONS & AMENITIES